A Pre-Infall Magellanic Analog-Corona and Stream formation in the \textsc{HESTIA} cosmological simulations: Introduction

-In this work, we leverage the \textsc{Hestia} (High-Resolution Environmental Simulations of the Immediate Area) cosmological simulations to study the CGM of a Magellanic-analog system within a full cosmological context.
-These simulations offer a unique opportunity to investigate the formation and properties of a warm coronal envelope in an isolated dwarf galaxy pair before its accretion onto a Milky Way-mass host.
-Unlike previous studies, our analysis is the first to resolve a Magellanic-analog corona in a high-resolution cosmological simulation suite, allowing us to track its evolution dynamically, assess its impact on gas stripping processes, and determine its ubiquity in halos of similar mass.
-By characterizing the CGM of a massive dwarf (with $M_{\rm{halo}}\geq 10^{11.5}$ M$_{\odot}$) interacting with a lower-mass companion, we aim to provide new insights into the pre-infall state of the Magellanic System and the physical conditions that shaped its gaseous environment before its encounter with the Milky Way.
+In this work, we leverage the \textsc{Hestia} (High-Resolution Environmental Simulations of the Immediate Area) cosmological simulation suite to study the CGM of a Magellanic-analog system within a full cosmological context.
+These simulations offer a unique opportunity to investigate the formation and properties of a warm coronal envelope in an isolated dwarf galaxy pair before its accretion onto a Milky Way-mass host \citep{donghia+2008}.
+Unlike previous studies, our analysis identifies a resolved warm coronal envelope in a Magellanic system-analog within a cosmological volume simulation, specifically in a constrained realization of the Local Group.
+While similar structures have been reported in zoom-in simulations \citep{jahn+2022}, this is the first identification of such a system including both the LMC- and SMC-analog pair in a cosmological setting, allowing investigation of their CGM and tidal features prior to infall.

+This analog features a resolved neutral gas stream (with trailing and leading components) formed through dwarf–dwarf interaction and allows us to study the evolution of such a structure embedded in a realistic hot CGM.
+By tracking the stream's morphology, density, and mass over more than 1.5 Gyr, we provide new theoretical insight into the survivability of stripped neutral gas.
+This analog provides a rare, self-consistent framework for studying how dwarf–dwarf tidal interactions shape gaseous structures in realistic halos, and allows us to test the survivability of neutral gas streams in a cosmological setting — a key theoretical and observational question for the Magellanic System and beyond.

+This paper is structured as follows.
+In \S\ref{sec:methods}, we describe the \textsc{Hestia} simulations and methodology to identify different components of the CGM and other gaseous structures.
+In \S\ref{sec:results} we describe in detail the properties of the Magellanic-analog system, including the characterization of the coronal gas, the formation of an \ion{H}{1}-rich stream, and the ubiquity of coronae in massive dwarfs within the simulation suite.
+In \S\ref{sec:discussion}, we discuss the implications of our findings.
+And finally, in \S\ref{sec:conclusion}, we provide concluding remarks.